mapbox/appropriate-images/README.md

 The image configuration is an object.
 For every property:

-- The key represents the image's `id`.
+- The key represents the image's id.
-  This image id is used by all of the fucntions above,
+  This image id is used by all of the functions above,
 - The value is an object configuring the resizing of that image.

-Each image's configuration object includes the following:
+Each image's configuration object includes the following properties.

 ### basename